CrustyAuklet/bitpacker/README.md

 the same as the shift and mask method but abstracted behind some very basic generic programming techniques.

 ### Type Safety
-The above example is still not very "type safe": `pack_into` and `unpack_from` only support packing and unpacking unsigned integer types.
+The above example is still not very "type safe": `insert` and `extract` only support packing and unpacking unsigned integer types.
 All other types must be manually cast when packed or unpacked.
 Also having two integer arguments that mean very different things is... not great.
 These functions are intentionally restrictive though.
 They are mainly intended to support code generation, higher levels of abstraction, and older compilers.

-If you are want to use these functions, but desire a slightly more type-safe interface there are two function templates in the `bitpacker` namespace:
+If you are want to use these functions, but desire a slightly more type-safe interface there are two function templates in the `bitpacker` namespace *(No specializations are provided)*:
 ```c++
 template <typename T>
 constexpr T get(span<const byte_type> buffer, size_type offset) noexcept;